(Complete Table of Contents here: http://aka.ms/backyarddatascience)

 At the Select Components panel, select “Next” again, and for all subsequent panels unless you want to change the defaults – although you don’t need to change anything for RRO or RRE.

-For this exercise, we’ll install the Open version of RRO, although in production we’ll want those features that deal more with the limitations of R, and also provide interfaces to Hadoop and contains interfaces to work with big data.
+For this exercise, we’ll install the Open version of Microsoft R, although in production we’ll want those features that deal more with the limitations of R, and also provide interfaces to Hadoop and contains interfaces to work with big data.
 We’ll install on Windows, but Ubuntu, RedHat, and SuSE Linux is also supported.
 We start here:

 Since we’re running Windows during this installation, we select the link next to that platform.